akoufa/WeatherApp/README.md

 # WeatherApp

-Demo Weather app to test various Android concepts like MVP, RxJava, Dagger 2, Testing
+An Android MVP app to test various Android concepts like MVP, RxJava, Dagger 2, Testing

 <p align="center">
     <img src="images/screens.png" alt="Screenshots"/>
 </p>

 The architecture of this app was based upon https://github.com/ribot/android-guidelines/blob/master/architecture_guidelines/android_architecture.md with custom modifications like not using an Eventbus as this is not needed in an Rx flow based app.
+The app still uses the MVP Pattern for the presentation layer.

 ## Libraries